DIAGNOSING AND TREATMENT

 When looking closely at the hair, it is important to know that kids — and adults — can have all kinds of stuff in their hair.
 You may see sand, dirt, lint or dandruff.
 All of these comb out easily.
 Nits seem cemented to the hair and are very difficult to remove.

-At-Home Treatment for Lice
+At-Home Head Lice Treatment

 There are several products that you can buy at your local drug or grocery store to get rid of lice and their nits.
 These are available without a prescription.
 Dermatologists offer the following tips for using these products: